doc-sieve/reggy/README.md

 ]).unwrap();
 ```

 Call `Search::next` to begin searching.
-It will return [definitely-complete matches](#definitely-complete-matches) immediately.
+It will yield any matches deemed [definitely-complete](#definitely-complete-matches) immediately.
 ```rust
 let jane_match = Match::new(1, (0, 8));
 assert_eq!(